Axway/open-banking-docs/content/en/docs/api_security_guide/api-security.md

 date: 2024-11-29
 ---

-This document provides an overview of the security mechanisms implemented to protect the APIs offered by our solution.
+This guide provides an overview of the security mechanisms implemented to protect the APIs offered by our solution.
 These mechanisms ensure that sensitive data is exchanged securely and accessed only by authorized parties.

-## Security Overview
+## Security overview

 Our API security framework incorporates industry-standard mechanisms to ensure robust protection: